 Based in the inner city of Birmingham, Broadway Academy is a successful Academy with an inclusive ‘can do’ attitude supporting all young people to achieve their ambitions.
 The school’s motto “Our Children, Our Community, Believe it can be done” permeates through its person centred and community focused initiatives that place the Character Development of its students at the forefront of Education.
 The Academy is home to over 1,300 students and has continually received praise for its many successes including high attendance rates, zero exclusions, exemplary Ofsted reports and Broadway values.
 Now those Broadway values of integrity; respect; optimism; responsibility; appreciation; aspiration; generoristy and inclusivity will be at the forefront of a new film produced by Broadway students with the aim of showcasing how Character Education at Broadway has helped it become one of the leading Academies within the West Midlands.

 The film will be showcased at the end of the school year to Broadway Academy partners, Governors, students and Ambassadors.
 The aim is to encourage best practice in education and to support the Academy’s vision of continuing to develop a school where the quality of learning and teaching is outstanding and its students are exemplary members of society.

 Hands on Experience

-Darryl Moffatt, West Midlands PCC’s Partnership Engagement Manager who funded the project stated:
+West Midlands Police and Crime Commissioner who funded the project stated:

-“My decision to Commission Open Lens Media to deliver this project for Broadway Academy was based on the fact that the programme allows for educational enhancement as well as providing opportunities in the ever growing field of Media.
+“Our decision to Commission Open Lens Media to deliver this project for Broadway Academy was based on the fact that the programme allows for educational enhancement as well as providing opportunities in the ever growing field of Media.
 The students will get hands on experience as well as producing professional work that will be showcased time and time again for their school.
-I fully back this project and I look forward to seeing the fantastic results produced.”
+We fully back this project and look forward to seeing the fantastic results produced.”